ai-mcpx/mcpx-cli/README.md

 ## License

-This project is licensed under the same license as the mcpx project.
+This project is licensed under the MIT License - see the LICENSE file for details.